 7.06 When the beep circuit has completed the answer, it operates CPT relay through an ETT make-contact.
 This initiates the coin present test and removes the ground on D5, releasing ETT.
 When the coin present test is satisfied (indicated by release of relay CPT), the D5 ground is returned and the time test repeats.
-The time test continues to repeat until the switch hook is flashed while awaiting a coin;, or if coin tone is present for 60 seconds.
-If the switch hook is flashed for about 1 second, the circuit operates the ON relay and looks for a new test selection (dialed digit).
+The time test continues to repeat until the switchhook is flashed while awaiting a coin, or if coin tone is present for 60 seconds.
+If the switchhook is flashed for about 1 second, the circuit operates the ON relay and looks for a new test selection (dialed digit).
 If coin tone is present for 60 seconds, the DISC relay operates and the circuit disconnects.
-The latching transistors are released by operation of the TT relay when the test is repeated.
-Following completion of the test, removal af the D5 ground prevents accidental aperation of the latching transistors.
+The latching transistors' are released by operation of the TT relay when the test is repeated.
+Following completion of the test, removal of the D5 ground prevents accidental operation of the latching transistors.

-INTEGRATED CIRCUIT POWER SUPPLY AND 120-HZ CLOCK
+INTEGRATED CIRCUIT POWER SUPPLY AND 120-HZ.
+CLOCK

-7.07 The power supply is a series regulated supply with transistors Q1 and QZ on CPA966 connected in a Darlington configuration.
-Zener diode CR6 on CPA966 provides a 6.2-volt reference which is divided across potentiometer R2 (on A966).
-The autput voltage from the wiper is the reference to which the supply regulates.
-This should be set so that the output voltage IC is +4.0 volts above the -36 volt reference supply consisting of zener diodes CR21 and CR22 and of capacitor C22 and resistor R66.
+7.07 The power supply is a series regulated supply with transistors Q1 and Q2 on CPA966 connected in a Darlington configuration.
+Zener diode CR6 on CPA966 provides a δ .2-volt reference which is divided across potentiometer R2 (on A966).
+The output voltage from the wiper is the reference to which the supply regulates.
+This should be set so that the output while should be set so that the output voltage IC is +4.0 volts above the -36 volt reference supply consisting of zener diodes CR21 and CR22 and of capacitor C22 and resistor R66.
 This supply is provided to prevent any noise which might exist on the -48 volt battery from appearing in the IC counter.
-Diode CR5 on CPA966 isolates the filter capacitor C6 (A and B sections) from the bridge rectifier (diodes CR1 through 4 on CPA966).
-This allows the unfiltered output of the bridge to serve as an input for the clock circuit which consists of Q1 and Q2 on CPA973.
+Diode CR5 on CPA966 isolates the filter capacitor C6 (A and B sections) from the bridge rectifier (diodes CR1 through 4 This allows the unfiltered on CPA966). output of the bridge to serve as an input for the clock circuit which consists of Q1 and Q2 on CPA973.
 Q1 and Q2 operate very similarly to a latching transistor.
 When the voltage on the emitter of Q1 exceeds the voltage at the base of Q1, Q1 turns on.
 This generates an avalanche effect, also turning on Q2.
 Capacitors C1 and C11 are thus discharged through resistor R4.
 This generates a very narrow pulse which drives the IC counter.
 Q1 and Q2 remain on until the input voltages go to zero.
 This prevents generation of more than one clock pulse for each half sine wave input.